Killkase42/Metal-melting-Furnace/README.md

 - Shape of gas inlet led to inefficient burning
 - Position of gas inlet led to inefficient gas flow and chamber heating
 - Chamber insulation and cover were not optimised and degraded over time
+- Insulation was lighter and thinner than first prototype, but still heavy

 # Third Prototype
 The third protoype was a propane/pressurised air torch with an improved insulated chamber.